The Clifford Deformation of the Hermite Semigroup: Preliminaries

-Let $\mV$ be a vector space of dimension $m$ with a given negative definite quadratic form and let $\cC l_{m}$ be the corresponding Clifford algebra.
-If $\{e_i\}$ is an orthonormal basis of $\mV,$ then $\cC l_{m}$ is generated by $e_{i}$, $i= 1, \ldots, m$, with the relations
+Let $\mV$ be a~vector space of dimension $m$ with a~given negative def\/inite quadratic form and let~$\cC l_{m}$ be the corresponding Clif\/ford algebra.
+If $\{e_i\}$ is an orthonormal basis of $\mV$, then $\cC l_{m}$ is generated by $e_{i}$, $i=1, \ldots,m$, with the relations